State-by-State Childcare Tax Credit Guide

 Official site: Iowa Department of Revenue

-Search for “childcare expenses,” “dependent care credit,” or “Form 2441.”
-Many families use our Child Care Tax Credit Estimator worksheet to organize expenses before comparing federal and Iowa rules.
+Search Iowa’s site for “childcare expenses,” “dependent care credit,” or “Form 2441.”
+Many families find it easiest to first organize total expenses using our Child Care Tax Credit Estimator worksheet, then use those same numbers as a starting point when comparing Iowa and federal treatment.

 Kansas